Wisconsin Wrestling 'Challenge Series' and 'Girls Challenge'

 GUIDELINES

-Wisconsin Wrestling Challenge Series and Wisconsin High School Girls Challenge
+Wisconsin Wrestling Challenge Series

 The Wisconsin Wrestling Challenge Series for sub-varsity level interscholastic wrestlers has been developed with these goals in mind.
 This event is designed to be compliant with WIAA guidelines and is available to WIAA member schools of all divisions.